sordina/Conscript/README.md

     while true; do echo lol ; sleep 1; done | conscript ls

+Which is equivalent to the `xargs` command:

+    while true; do echo lol ; sleep 1; done | xargs -L 1 -I % ls

+Where `Conscript` differs from `xargs` is that if the script is a long-running process, then subsequent incoming lines will kill that process and restart it, rather than wait for it to finish.

 Useful in conjunction with [Commando](https://github.com/sordina/Commando):

     commando -c echo | grep --line-buffered Add  | conscript ls

 ## Binaries